visgl/deck.gl/docs/api-reference/carto/overview.md

 # @deck.gl/carto

 The preferred and official solution for creating modern web apps using the [CARTO Location Intelligence platform](https://carto.com/) is deck.gl.
-The CARTO platform provides cloud native integrations with Google BigQuery, Amazon Redshift, Snowflake and PostgreSQL-compatible databases.

-With deck.gl and the CARTO platform you can access directly your datasets and tilesets hosted in cloud native data platforms.
-It supports both medium-size (up to 50 MB) datasets using the GeoJSON format and very large datasets using vector tiles from pre-generated tilesets.
+With deck.gl and the CARTO Cloud Native platform you can access directly your datasets and tilesets hosted in your current data warehouse.
+The Cloud Native platform provides integrations with Google BigQuery, Amazon Redshift, Snowflake and PostgreSQL-compatible databases.

 <img src="https://raw.githubusercontent.com/CartoDB/viz-doc/master/deck.gl/img/osm_buildings.jpg" />